glynnbird/cachemachine/README.md

 [![Build Status](https://travis-ci.org/glynnbird/cachemachine.svg?branch=master)](https://travis-ci.org/glynnbird/cachemachine)

-*cachemachine* is a simple caching engine for the HTTP GET requests your Node.js applications make.
+*cachemachine* is a simple caching engine for HTTP GET requests that your Node.js applications make.
 It is designed to be run with Redis as the cache data-store but can be used without it in a single-node configuration during development.

 Normally, to create an HTTP request, you would use the [request](https://www.npmjs.com/package/request) library like so: